Pork with Ham

 The Great American SPAM® Championship is an annual recipe contest held at 26 of the country’s largest state and county fairs.
 This fun competition is for those fans who enjoy cooking for friends and family (home cooks, not professional chefs).
 Entrants compete for prizes (up to $150 for 1st place), blue ribbons and a shot at the coveted grand prize, a trip to the Waikiki SPAM JAM® Festival.
 How does it work?

 You enter through the fair.
 Follow their official competition rules.
 Prepare your dish at home and deliver it to the fair for on-site judging.
 Use at least one can of any SPAM® variety and up to 10 additional ingredients.
-The 2017 theme is "Super Simple Craveable Classics".
+The 2018 theme is "Hawaiian & Island-Inspired Recipes".

-Simplicity and taste are the main judging criteria.
+At each fair, judges will choose winning entries based on taste, creativity, and how easy the recipe is to make.
 For competition details and complete entry guidelines, contact a host fair’s entry office.

 best way to eat it is with your mouth.
 Sandwiches are the most popular vehicle